-Members of the HAF steering group will continue to make decisions regarding the payment of grants and decisions which will then be ratified by both the Director for Children and Education.
+Members of the HAF grant panel and SMBC grants panel will continue to make decisions regarding the payment of grants and decisions which will then be ratified by both the Director for Children and Education.

 2. Can we apply our own branding to our local programme?